 A fixed and lifelike replacement

-At Fulham Road Dental we have a specialised team experienced in restoring missing teeth with implants.
+Our dental team in Fulham are experienced in restoring missing teeth with implants.
 An implant is a replacement for the root of your missing tooth and provides a strong foundation for a crown (i.e. the visible tooth above the gum line).
 Implants can be used to replace single or multiple teeth.

 Our clinicians will always try to save your natural tooth.
 However this might not always be possible.
 In which case in may need to be removed.
 If this gap is not restored with an implant the following issues can arise: